overthemoon3/personal-website/README.md

 # Goals:

 The goal of this project is not to show off my calibur as a web developer, it's mainly to get a solid understanding of the subject and to be able to find my way around web app code if the need arises.
-Since I know nothing about next.js or react or SQL or how to make a fully functional web app, I will be following along with the tutorial at first and getting my bearings around the kind of workflow I should maintain when I'm building my own web app.
+Since I know nothing about next.js or react or SQL or how to make a fully functional web app, I will be chat-gpt-ing the basic framework and then adding things to it as I see fit.
-Once I'm done with this, I'll gradually restructure the frameworks already established to suit my creative vision.
-You might be wondering, why would I follow a tutorial for making my portfolio website?
-I mainly wanted a way to quickly show people exactly what I've worked on and a website seemed to be the most accessible option.
-Perhaps in the future, I will make this a lot more intricate but for the basic purpose of sharing my purpose and skills, I think this is a solid start!

-The tutorial I'm following: https://youtu.be/hgdIiJ2pJno?si=mV_ZpExAp6n78vRs

 # My Notes: